UK’s Johnson apologizes for attending lockdown party

 “His defence … that he didn’t realize he was at a party is so ridiculous that it’s actually offensive to the British public,” Starmer said.
 “He’s finally been forced to admit what everyone knew, that when the whole country was locked down he was hosting boozing parties in Downing Street.
 Is he now going to do the decent thing and resign?”

+“I understand the anger, the rage that they feel at the thought that people in Downing Street were not following those rules,” Johnson said — though he didn’t explicitly admit that he had broken any rules.

+He said opponents should await “the full conclusion of the inquiry, until the full facts are brought before this House.”
+Gray is due to report her findings by the end of the month.

-The party scandal adds to a mounting list of troubles for Johnson.
+The scandal dubbed “partygate” adds to a mounting list of troubles for Johnson.

-The scandal dubbed “partygate” has become the biggest crisis of Johnson’s two-and-a-half years in power.
 During the U.K.’s first lockdown, which began in March 2020 and lasted for more than two months, almost all gatherings were banned.
 Millions of people were cut off from friends and family, and even barred from visiting dying relatives in hospitals.
 Thousands were fined by police for breaking the ban on gatherings.

 So there has been widespread anger at claims Johnson’s Conservative government flouted the rules it had imposed on the rest of the country by holding garden parties, Christmas get-togethers and office quiz nights in Downing Street, which is both the prime minister’s home and his office.

-Opposition politicians are calling for Johnson’s resignation.
+In Parliament on Wednesday, a string of opposition lawmakers accused Johnson of lawbreaking, lying and debasing his office.

+He can shrug off those criticisms, since his Conservatives have an 80-seat majority in the House of Commons.
 More worryingly for the prime minister, many members of his own party are increasingly concerned about Johnson’s judgment and leadership.

 The Conservatives picked Johnson as leader in 2019 for his upbeat manner and popular touch, and despite the serial allegations of rule-bending and dishonesty that have followed him through his twin careers as journalist and politician.
 The choice appeared vindicated when he led the party to a big election win in December that year.